Management and Control

 - In all cases the party complained against shall have the right to appeal the decision of the Disciplinary Committee.

-- Players and/or Team Officials reported for misconduct may be allowed to continue to participate in all soccer activities until their case is dealt with, except;
+- Players and/or Team Officials reported for misconduct, while under appeal, may be allowed to continue to participate in all soccer activities until their case is dealt with, except;

 - Players sent off the field of play (Red Card) will be automatically suspended for at least one (1) game.